-EBITDA rule: NL raises percentage to 25%, limits franchise
+EBITDA rule: NL raises percentage to 24.5%

 18/09/24

-This aticle was last update on 31 October 2024.
+This aticle was last update on 18 November 2024.

 What does this mean for your company?

 If your company (or fiscal unity for corporate income tax purposes) has an interest balance of more than EUR 1 million, a higher amount of interest may be deductible from the taxable profit from 2025.
 However, this also depends on the fiscal EBITDA of your company.
-If you have real estate companies in your Dutch group, it must be checked whether these companies qualify as real estate companies under the new rules.
-This may be the case, in particular, where those companies lease the property to third parties, that is to say, outside the group.
-If that is the case, the EUR 1 million franchise cannot be used at all for these companies from 2025 onwards.

 1. Expansion of interest deduction due to increase in the percentage of earnings stripping measure

-It had already been announced in the Outline Agreement that the percentage for the application of the earnings stripping measure will be increased from 20% to 25% of the fiscal EBITDA.
+It had already been announced in the Outline Agreement that the percentage for the application of the earnings stripping measure would be increased from 20% to 25% of the fiscal EBITDA.
 The coalition partners propose to increase the percentage from 20% to 25%.
 This 25% would be the European average.
 However, according to PwC's own research, there are only two EU countries that have set the interest deduction limitation lower than the 30% allowed under ATAD I. These are Finland with 25%, and the Netherlands with 20% since 2022.
 When the earnings stripping measure was introduced in 2019, the percentage was still 30%.

+The interest balance up to 1 million euros, the franchise, is not limited for deduction (at least not based on this interest deduction limitation).
+In net terms, this means that certain companies will have more room to deduct interest on loans.
 The earnings stripping measure is a generic interest deduction limitation.
 In addition to this provision, the CITA 1969 also contains a number of specific interest deduction limitations.
 These are used in transactions or interest flows defined by law.
 Interest that is not deductible under the specific interest deduction restrictions cannot still be deducted under the application of the franchise of EUR 1 million, but is completely excluded from deduction.

-The franchise of 1 EUR million euros for the application of the earnings stripping measure will be abolished for companies whose assets consist mainly of real estate leased to third parties (real estate companies) for at least half of the year.
-These taxpayers can only apply the 25% rule and are therefore no longer entitled to the franchise.
-If the interest balance is less than EUR 1 million, this may lead to a more limited interest deduction.
+In the Tax Plan 2025 the franchise of 1 million euros for the application of the earnings stripping measure was abolished for companies whose assets consist mainly of real estate leased to third parties (real estate companies) for at least half of the year.
+These taxpayers would only be eligible to the 25% rule (now: 24.5% rule) and therefore no longer be entitled to the franchise.
+This rule was intended to prevent a real estate company from being split up so that the franchise can be used several times within the group (anti-fragmentation).

 Contact us